Warframe is a free-to-play third-person shooter sci-fi soloable co-op video game, released in 2013.

 There are cloud cities in the upper atmosphere of Jupiter, heavily shielded against the temperature, gravity, electromagnetic megastorms, etc..
 One imagines that they can move to avoid the continent-sized hurricanes.

 This moon of Jupiter (one of 79, as per the 2018 count) is an ice ball.
-It is primarily notable due to enormous space battles having taken place there.
+It is primarily notable due to enormous space battles having taken place nearby.

-Most activity takes place in the rings, where a mess of orbital stations and starships can be found.
+Most activity takes place within the rings, where a mess of orbital stations and starships can be found.

 Saturn used to be important for space traffic.
 Perhaps the rings make it easy to mine fuel or a similar resource.